coverity/pie/README.md

 ----------------------

 PIE comes with a Maven plugin which helps you keep your security policies up-to-date and detect issues related to overly-restrictive policies early in the software development lifecycle.

+Before you get started, make sure your application server is running in report-only mode, isn't generating its own new version of the policy, and has the PIE admin interface enabled.
+That is, make sure the server's pieConfig.properties has the following:

+    securityManager.isReportOnlyMode = true
+    pie.regenerateOnShutdown = false
+    pie.admininterface.enabled = true

+Now you can run your test build utilizing the PIE Maven plugin.

 ![PIE Maven Diagram](docs/pie-maven-diagram.png)

 1. Activate your usual end-to-end testing build.
 This may call out to a service like SeleniumGrid, or use a browser locally.
-2. Your testing build exercises a deployed instance of your web application, which should be running PIE in a report-only mode.
+2. Your testing build exercises a deployed instance of your web application, which, as indicated above, should be running PIE in a report-only mode.
 3. After the test is complete, the PIE Maven plugin fetches all policy violations that occurred from the deployed server.
 4. The plugin uses this information to generate an updated policy on your local machine, so you can inspect it, make updates, and redeploy the policy to your testing server.
 It will also (optionally) fail the Maven build so that you know an update needs to be made.